AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/github.md

   </tr>
   <tr>
    <td role="rowheader">Since</td>
    <td>The module will return comments created after this date.
-For a list of supported date formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref">Type coercion</a>.</td>
+For a list of supported date formats, see <a href="../../workfront-fusion/mapping/type-coercion.md" class="MCXref xref">Type coercion in Adobe Workfront Fusion</a>.</td>
   </tr>
   <tr>
    <td role="rowheader">Maximum number of returned comments</td>